Irisfee/zhaoyufei/content/post/VGG-viusalization/index.md

 ## In this notebook, I am going to show you

-* How to extract the features for a set of images at a certain layer of VGG16 pretrained model with PyTorch.
+* How to extract the features for a set of images at a certain layer of VGG16 pretrained model with *PyTorch*.
-* How to use PCA(Principle component analysis) to reduce the feature dimension for better visualization.
+* How to use *PCA(Principle component analysis)* to reduce the feature dimension for better visualization.
-* How to use t-SNE to visualize the image set based on their similarity of layer features (visualize the n-dimension features as 2-d distance).
+* How to use *t-SNE* to visualize the image set based on their similarity of layer features (visualize the n-dimension features as 2-d distance).

 ```python